bugby/bugby/README.md

 }
 ```

-Here is another one where in PMD the XPath language is no longer enough:
+Here is another one where in PMD the XPath language cannot express the rule:

 ```java
 @Pattern